 The problem with animal by-products in pet food is that they are inconsistent as an ingredient, and their nutritional value can vary greatly from batch to batch.

 Also, the by-products are often cooked at such high temperatures that many of the nutrients and proteins are no longer usable to your pet.
 This makes animal by-products in pet food (listed as by-products, by-product meals) a cheap, questionably nutritious single ingredient.

 But, on their own and minimally processed, animal by-products such as bull pizzles can be a nutritious addition to your pet's diet.

 If you have a dog that is a very powerful chewer or who likes to quickly rip off pieces of natural dog chews, then you might have some concerns about the safety of this chew.

 For the average chewer, the risk of any damage being done is low.
 Even if your dog does manage to break off a piece and swallow it, he will most likely digest it with no difficulty.

 That being said, it is always recommended to watch your dog with any chew to prevent choking risks.
 Remove the chew when it becomes too small to reduce the chances that your dog will try to swallow a large chunk.

-If you do want to give your dog only a bit of his bully stick at a time, it's best to give him the entire chew and simply to take it away when he's consumed his daily amount.
+If you do want to give your dog only a bit of his stick at a time, it's best to give him the entire chew and simply take it away when he's consumed his daily amount.